KyserClark/ntfy/README.md

 ```
 sudo bash install_ntfy.sh
 ```
-Make sure you download the mobile app and configure it accordingly.
+Make sure you download the nfty mobile app and configure it accordingly.
 Essentially, all you have to do is point the server URL to your host IP address/port and create a topic, and you're off to the races.
 This tool is designed to self-host a docker container on your local area network (LAN).
+If you run `nfty` on a virtual machine (VM), ensure your VM is in bridge mode.
+Otherwise, the nfty server can't communicate with other devices on your network.
 For more info, refer to NetworkChuck's video: [https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck](https://www.youtube.com/watch?v=poDIT2ruQ9M&ab_channel=NetworkChuck)
 This is where I first learned about and how to use nfty.
 My tool cuts down on keystrokes and makes it easier to setup and modify.
 If you encounter any bugs or issues, please let me (Kyser Clark) know.
-This was only tested on Kali Linux 2023.3.
+This was only tested on Kali Linux 2023.3

 ## Usage
 Execute ntfy with options like so: